Billie Holiday: 1952–1959: Lady Sings the Blues

 Throughout the night, Billie was in superior form to what had sometimes been the case in the last years of her life.
 Not only was there assurance of phrasing and intonation; but there was also an outgoing warmth, a palpable eagerness to reach and touch the audience.
 And there was mocking wit.
 A smile was often lightly evident on her lips and her eyes as if, for once, she could accept the fact that there were people who did dig her.
 The beat flowed in her uniquely sinuous, supple way of moving the story along; the words became her own experiences; and coursing through it all was Lady's sound – a texture simultaneously steel-edged and yet soft inside; a voice that was almost unbearably wise in disillusion and yet still childlike, again at the centre.
 The audience was hers from before she sang, greeting her and saying good-bye with heavy, loving applause.
 And at one time, the musicians too applauded.
 It was a night when Billie was on top, undeniably the best and most honest jazz singer alive.

 Her performance of "Fine and Mellow" on CBS's The Sound of Jazz program is memorable for her interplay with her long-time friend Lester Young.
 Both were less than two years from death.
 Young died in March 1959.
 Holiday wanted to sing at his funeral, but her request was denied.
 Also in 1957, she sang as a headliner with Dinah Washington and others in Jazz Under the Stars, a summer concert series that took place at the Wollman Memorial Theater in New York City's Central Park.

-When Holiday returned to Europe almost five years later, in 1959, she made one of her last television appearances for Granada television's British Cabaret show, Chelsea at Nine, in London.
+When Holiday returned to Europe almost five years later, in 1959, she made one of her last television appearances for Granada Television's British cabaret show, Chelsea at Nine, in London.
 The show taped what is believed to be the only existing filmed version of Holiday singing "Strange Fruit".
 Her final studio recordings were made for MGM Records in 1959, with lush backing from Ray Ellis and his Orchestra, who had also accompanied her on the Columbia album Lady in Satin the previous year (see below).
-The MGM sessions were released posthumously on a self-titled album, later retitled and re-released as Last Recording.
+The MGM sessions were released shortly before her death on a self-titled album, later retitled and re-released as "Last Recording" after her death.

 On March 28, 1957, Holiday married Louis McKay, a mob enforcer.
 McKay, like most of the men in her life, was abusive.
 They were separated at the time of her death, but McKay had plans to start a chain of Billie Holiday vocal studios, on the model of the Arthur Murray dance schools.
-Holiday was childfree, but she had two godchildren: singer Billie Lorraine Feather (the daughter of Leonard Feather) and Bevan Dufty (the son of William Dufty).
+Holiday was childless, but she had two godchildren: singer Billie Lorraine Feather (the daughter of Leonard Feather) and Bevan Dufty (the son of William Dufty).